Super typhoon Rai slams into Philippines | DW | 16.12.2021

 The situation in the Philippines is complicated by the coronavirus pandemic, with safe distancing difficult to uphold in crowded evacuation centers.

-The country has already detected the first COVID infections caused by the highly infectious omicron variant of the coronavirus.
+The country has already detected the first COVID-19 infections caused by the highly infectious omicron variant of the coronavirus.

 tj/msh (AFP, AP)